Large circular sunroom with wicker furniture and many plants.

 Like most home improvements, the main factor behind a sunroom’s cost is the size.
 Larger additions will need more materials, not to mention, more time for construction which can drive up labor costs.

 The best first step?
-Figure out which type of sunroom you want.
+Figure out which of the available types of sunroom you want.

 Four-Season Room